huanzhang12/ImageCaptioningAttack/research/im2txt/ImageCaptioningAttackTutorial.md

 3. ${CAPTION_FILE} is the path to the validation set's caption file (for example ../coco-caption/annotations/captions_val2014.json)

-4. ${IMAGE_DIRECOTRY} is the directory of MSCOCO validation set (for example ../mscoco/image/val2014/)
+4. ${IMAGE_DIRECTORY} is the directory of MSCOCO validation set (for example ../mscoco/image/val2014/)

 In this code we provide 4 attack modes: targeted caption attack, untargeted caption attack, targeted keyword attack and untargeted keyword attack.